Youssef-Mak/baby-interpreter/README.md

 ## Reserved words

-Here are the reserved keywords baby has what Baby has:
+Here are the reserved keywords in Baby:

     fun
     let